isabelczyi/trying-graphql/README.md

-a GraphQL study using json-server as the db.
+a GraphQL study using json-server.

 first start up the db by running: